SystemsApproach/private5g/core.rst

 the left side of the AGW in the figure) or the federation interface connecting Magma to another mobile network (implemented by the *Federation Gateway* module in the figure).
-Everything "between" those two external interfaces is free deviate from the 3GPP specification, which has broad impact as discussed below.
+Everything "between" those two external interfaces is free to deviate from the 3GPP specification, which has broad impact as discussed below.

 One consequence of this approach is that Magma can interoperate with